uykusuz/media-nexus/README.md

 present in the environment.
 You can export it manually or do the following:

 * edit `local-config.env` with your defaults
+* don't forget to check the file rights now of that file (e.g. 700)
 * execute `set -a && . ./local-config.env && set +a` to export them to the current shell

 #### Testing itself